 The Heart of Manitoulin Island

 The economy of Billings is driven more by tourism and service industries than by agriculture or logging as in the past.
-There are souvenir and collectibles shops, eateries, a kayak rental facility, small chocolate and furniture businesses, an engine and machine shop, a boating supply and repair facility, High School, two gas stations and several tourist resorts.
+There are souvenir and collectibles shops, eateries, a kayak rental facility, small chocolate and furniture businesses, an engine and machine shop, a boating supply and repair facility, High School, one gas station and several tourist resorts.

 Several thousands of tourists annually visit the township and take in the natural beauty of the area as well as visiting one of Manitoulin’s premier sites, Bridal Veil Falls.

 Billings Township Boundaries